mcosovic/JuliaGrid.jl/docs/src/index.md

 JuliaGrid
 =============

-JuliaGrid is a fast, flexible and easy-to-use open-source tool for analysis and modification of power system configurations and measurement data.
+JuliaGrid is a fast, flexible, and easy-to-use open-source tool for analyzing and modifying power system configurations and measurement data.
 It represents a comprehensive framework for steady-state power system analysis written in the Julia programming language.
 The framework is available as a Julia package under MIT License.
 JuliaGrid is primarily designed for  researchers and academics, providing various state-of-the-art algorithms.

 The framework's architecture centres around code-reusability paradigm, allowing users a high level of customization for their experiments.
 To simplify, the overall logic for setting the experiments and its analysis can be as follows:
 * Users define a power system with/without measurement data.